Vectorized/solady/docs/tokens/erc20.md

     - transfer to and from the zero address
     - transfer zero tokens
     - self approvals
-- If any of these functionalities are required, please override the relevant functions and add your checks.
-- Every function can be overridden with the `override` keyword if a different implementation is required.
+- Every function can be overridden with the `override` keyword if a custom implementation is required.
 - The `permit` function uses the ecrecover precompile (0x1).

 ## Example usage